-50154 - Shopping in Style: Beginning

-(Levels 1 and 2)
+50154 - Shopping in Style: Beginning (Levels 1 & 2)

-Choose one of the following activities from Unit 1 or Unit 2 of the project book:
+Choose one of the following activities from Unit 1 or Unit 2 of the project book to exhibit:

-- Exhibit should consist of a garment that reflects your personal style along with a poster or report that - o 1) explains how this garment reflects your style and how it influences what others think of you, OR - 2) how your personal style either aligns or contradicts what is considered to be "in style" today. - The exhibit should include a garment you purchased along with a poster or report that explains or illustrates how this garment is either - o 1) a modern version of a fad or fashion from an earlier decade; OR - 2) how this garment reflects a different ethnic or cultural influence.
-The exhibit should include garments you purchased along with a poster or report that provides - 1) a body shape discussion and how body shape influences clothing selections; OR

-- 2) a color discussion that provides an overview of how different colors complement different hair colors and skin tones and how that influenced garment selection.
-Poster or report may include pictures from magazines, the internet or actual photos of garments. - The exhibit should include garments you purchased along with a poster or report that - 1) explains how this garment uses the principles of design lines to create an illusion to alter appearance, OR - 2) explains how color and texture of fabrics can complement or enhance appearance.
+- Exhibit should consist of a garment that reflects your personal style along with a poster or report that 1) explains how this garment reflects your style and how it influences what others think of you, OR 2) how your personal style either aligns or contradicts what is considered to be "in style" today. - Exhibit should include a garment you purchased along with a poster or report that explains or illustrates how this garment is either 1) a modern version of a fad or fashion from an earlier decade; OR 2) how this garment reflects a different ethnic or cultural influence.
+Exhibit should include garment you purchased along with a poster or report that provides 1) a body shape discussion and how body shape influences clothing selections; OR 2) a color discussion that provides an overview of how different colors complement different hair colors and skin tones and how that influenced garment selection.
+Poster or report may include pictures from magazines, the internet or actual photos of garments. - Exhibit should include garment you purchased along with a poster or report that 1) explains how this garment uses the principles of design lines to create an illusion to alter appearance, OR 2) explains how color and texture of fabrics can complement or enhance appearance.
 Poster or report may include pictures from magazines, the internet, or actual photos of garments.

-50155 - Shopping in Style: Intermediate

-(Levels 3 and 4)
+50155 - Shopping in Style: Intermediate (Levels 3 & 4)

-Choose one of the following activities from Unit 3 or Unit 4 of the project book:
+Choose one of the following activities from Unit 3 or Unit 4 of the project book to exhibit:

-- The exhibition should include two clothing items that were previously a part of your wardrobe that still fit but you do not wear anymore and pair them with something new to make them wearable again.
-Also include a report that explains why the garment was not being worn and what you did to transform it into a wearable garment again. - The exhibit should include at least five pieces of clothing that the exhibitor can mix and match to create multiple outfits.
+- Exhibit should include two clothing items that were previously a part of your wardrobe that still fit but you do not wear anymore and pair them with something new to make them wearable again.
+Also include a report that explains why the garment was not being worn and what you did to transform it into a wearable garment again. - Exhibit should include at least five pieces of clothing that the exhibitor can mix and match to create multiple outfits.
 Include a poster or report that includes a clothing inventory AND describes what you have learned by completing this activity.
-Please bring at least one complete outfit from the selected clothing to display and model for the judge. - The exhibit should include garments you purchased along with a poster or report that - 1) includes a wardrobe inventory which indicates why you selected the garment you did, clothing budget, and cost of garment, OR - 2) explains how advertising influences clothing purchases, making a distinction between wants and needs; and how the purchase of this garment compliments and/or extends your wardrobe. - The exhibit should include garments you purchased along with a poster or report that - 1) describes a cost comparison of this item completed by the exhibitor when purchasing the garment; should include variety of shopping options and/or price tracking at stores over a period; OR - 2) provides a quality comparison rating the specific clothing item purchased based on care, construction, cost, and unique features; should include construction quality details, design features that influenced selection, cost per wearing, and garment care.
+Please bring at least one complete outfit from the selected clothing to display and model for the judge. - Exhibit should include garment you purchased along with a poster or report that 1) includes a wardrobe inventory which indicates why you selected the garment you did, clothing budget, and cost of garment; OR 2) explains how advertising influences clothing purchases, making a distinction between wants and needs; and how the purchase of this garment compliments and/or extends your wardrobe. - Exhibit should include garment you purchased along with a poster or report that 1) describes a cost comparison of this item completed by the exhibitor when purchasing the garment; should include variety of shopping options and/or price tracking at stores over a period; OR 2) provides a quality comparison rating the specific clothing item purchased based on care, construction, cost, and unique features; should include construction quality details, design features that influenced selection, cost per wearing, and garment care.

-50156 - Shopping in Style: Advanced

-(Levels 5 and 6)
+50156 - Shopping in Style: Advanced (Levels 5 & 6)

-Choose one of the following activities from Unit 5 or Unit 6 of the project book:
+Choose one of the following activities from Unit 5 or Unit 6 of the project book to exhibit: